 A statistics report from March 2020 shows that around 1.6 million people in England and Wales, aged between 16 and 59, had taken illicit drugs within the previous year (1).

-Taking illicit drugs even one time increases your chances of developing an addiction.
+Taking illicit drugs even one time increases your chances of developing a drug addiction.
 This can lead to many unpleasant withdrawal symptoms which can make overcoming your addiction much more difficult.

 What is drug withdrawal?